Medical Assistant - TMCOne - Wyatt Office

 Promotes a safe therapeutic environment that allows for the delivery of high quality patient care.

 Notifies appropriate personnel of equipment malfunctions and repairs needed.

 Participates in the orientation of new program personnel and in the ongoing in-service education of the team; participates in ongoing staff education.

-Receive, assess, and transfer phone calls, and messages within the department with courtesy and promptness.
+Receives, handles and transfers phone calls, and messages within the department promptly and courteously.

 Escorts patients to and from the exam room, takes vital signs and notes reason for visit.
 Documents all clinical interactions with patients and signs documentation.